 C&A is also involving employees and customers in supporting the partnership, adding resources to further contribute to safety, justice, and comfort for children and families.

 Between January 2018 and February 2019, C&A Europe and C&A Mexico raised a total of €1,333,141 for Save the Children through cause-related marketing, emergency appeals, and other initiatives.

 Every sustainable lifestyle is different

-We are a global fashion retail company made up of four regions, encompassing many different cultures, people and societies.
+We are a global fashion retail company made up of four regions and encompassing many different cultures, people, and societies.
 We believe that deep engagement with local issues is the most effective way to normalise sustainable behaviours across our different regions.
 That means we guide the ‘why’ and ‘what’ through our 2020 global sustainability framework, and allow the regions to deliver the ‘how’ in ways that make sense to them at a local level.

 Building on the success of the 2018 Inspiring World launch, our five-year employee engagement plan includes identifying additional sustainability ambassadors, offering them empowerment roles to help us build further momentum among all employees, creating further opportunities for employee ownership of sustainability initiatives, and ultimately enlisting their ideas for developing the next iteration of our sustainability engagement strategy.